FJNel/book-project/api/api_documentation.md

-# Book Project API Documentation
+# BOOK PROJECT API DOCUMENTATION

-Welcome to the Book Project API.
+Welcome to the Book Project API Documentation.
 This document provides an overview of the Book Project API.
 This documentation covers authentication, standard response formats, and all available endpoints.

 To interact with the API, you can use tools like Postman or curl, or access it programmatically via HTTP requests.